-- D9.1 The Progression and Award Board will take account of the outcome of a successful claim for extenuating circumstances in determining a progression or final award decision. - D9.2 Students who have an accepted extenuating circumstances claim for deferral or impaired performance will be considered for a reassessment opportunity.
-This does not apply to assessments solely for which an extenuating circumstances extension request has been granted.
+- D9.1 The Progression and Award Board will take account of the outcome of a successful claim for extenuating circumstances in determining a progression or final award decision. - D9.2 Students who have an accepted extenuating circumstances claim for deferral or impaired performance will be considered for a reassessment opportunity as outlined below.
+For assessments solely for which an extenuating circumstances extension request has been granted, the Reassessment regulations in D8 will apply.